facelessuser/backrefs/docs/src/markdown/index.md

 ### Re

-!!! info "`LOCALE` and Character Properties"
+!!! info "LOCALE and Character Properties"
     Backrefs does not consider `LOCALE` when inserting POSIX or Unicode properties.
 In byte strings, Unicode properties will be truncated to the ASCII range of `\xff`.
 POSIX properties will use either Unicode categories or POSIX categories depending on whether the `UNICODE` flag is set.
 If the `LOCALE` flag is set, it is considered **not**